 Corporate Governance Policy

-Dentsu Group Inc. (the “Company”) shall put effective corporate governance into practice in order to fulfill its responsibilities to its stakeholders (such as its shareholders, clients, partners, employees and local communities) and to ensure sustainable growth and enhance medium-to long-term corporate value.
+Dentsu Group Inc. (hereinafter referred to as the “Company”) shall put effective corporate governance into practice in order to fulfill its responsibilities to all stakeholders (such as its shareholders, clients, partners, employees and consumers) and to ensure sustainable growth and enhance medium-to long-term corporate value.

 The Board of Directors has formulated this Policy, shall continuously and periodically review it, and shall work on improving and developing the Company’s corporate governance to enhance corporate value.